guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 ## Exception handling with try expressions

 Scala's exceptions behave just like in many other languages.
 Instead of returning a value in the normal way, a method can terminate by throwing an exception.
-The method’s caller can either catch and handle that exception, or it can itself simply terminate, in which case the exception propagates to the caller’s caller.
+The method's caller can either catch and handle that exception, or it can itself simply terminate, in which case the exception propagates to the caller's caller.
 The exception propagates in this way, unwinding the call stack, until a method handles it or there are no more methods left.

 Throwing an exception in Scala looks the same as in Java.
 You create an exception object and then throw it with the throw keyword: